 To grab your audience’s attention, it’s a good idea to look for ways to make your flyer design original.
 While many businesses opt for a simple grid layout because it’s efficient, you can set your business apart by using an asymmetrical layout.

-Take a look at how this clothes flyer uses a slanted angle for the product photos in one corner of the flyer.
-The photos are balanced out by the text in the opposite corner.
+Take a look at how this flyer aligns all of the text to the left to create a modern design.
 Balance is the key to an aesthetically pleasing design:

-7. Optimize your sales flyer for social media
+8. Optimize your sales flyer for social media sharing

 If you’re planning on sharing your sales flyer on social media, then it’s a good idea to optimize your flyers accordingly.
 That means using the best image dimensions for whatever social media platform you’re posting on, and making sure your flyer is easy to read on mobile.